-Note: These events will be altered due to the COVID-19 Restrictions.
-In the event that the restrictions are lifted, we will proceed as usual.
+.
 Each month students who have been "Dog House Report Free" are able to participate in a high-energy School House ROCK Event.
 These events are created to reinforce positive behavior and bring excitement to the building.
-Some examples of such events are: ROCK Fall Fest, ROCK-tober Fest, A Time to Give, etc. Students are able to attend if they have not had a major discipline report (Dog House Report), or 3 minor discipline issues resulting in a detention, during that specific month (between School House ROCK Events).
+Some examples of such events are: ROCKtober Fest, Human Battleship, A Time to Give, etc.